ShubraChowdhury/DeepReinforcementLearning/p2_continous-control/Report.md

 ### Implementation Details

-There are 3 main files 'ddpg_agent.py' and 'model.py', and  'Continuous-Control.ipynb'.
+There are 3 main files ddpg_agent.py and model.py, and  Continuous-Control.ipynb.

-1. 'model.py': Architecture and logic for the neural networks implementing the actor and critic for the chosen DDPG algorithm.
+1. model.py: Architecture and logic for the neural networks implementing the actor and critic for the chosen DDPG algorithm.
     Actor model has 2 fully connected layer and Critic has 3 fully connected layer.
 In both case a 1D batch normal has been used.

 Actor Model | Value